nhattrinh86/CCA_PROJECT/README.md

 After having local mongoDB setup
 - Go to server/mongoConnection
-- Search for "var mongoEnv = config.mongoProductionHost;" and change "config.mongoProductionHost" to "config.mongodbHost"
+- Search for "var mongoEnv = config.mongoProductionHost;" and change "mongoProductionHost" to "mongodbHost"

 Create fake data for local mongoDB
 - Go back to main folder
 - Go to test/connectionTest.js

-* herer
+- Search for "var collection = require('../server/config').testCollectionName"
+- Change "testCollectionName" to "collectionName"
+- Uncomment 'Should generate 2000 items' test
+- Run the test again and you will have your data populated
+- remember to change "collectionName" back to "testCollectionName" and comment out "Should generate 2000 items" test when you are DONE

+Before push your project to Git:
+- Change mongoEnv back to "mongodbHost" to ensure that the project will point to the production mongodb again.